Where Are the Infinity Stones? Keeping Up with the MCU’s Six Most Powerful Artifacts

 The Time Stone rests inside the Eye of Agamotto pendant revealed in Doctor Strange.
 The Time Stone allows the bearer to manipulate time, allowing them to either rewind or fast-forward through events or create a time loop.
 Strange does both during the film, first using the stone to rewind events when they arrive in Hong Kong and then trapping himself and Dormammu inside of a time loop so that Dormammu can’t destroy the Earth.
 At the end of the movie, Strange returns the Eye of Agamotto to Kamar-Taj, but it’s more than likely he’ll be using it again in the future.

 If the MCU goes by the original stones (called Infinity Gems) in the comics (and so far they have), then the last remaining stone is the Soul Stone.
 In the comics, it allows the bearer to manipulate the souls of the living, opens up a gateway to an idyllic pocket universe, can steal the powers and abilities of others, and at its full potential gives the user power over all life in the universe.
-We don’t know where it will pop up in the MCU (there are only two Marvel Studios movies before Infinity War—Thor: Ragnarok and Black Panther), and we don’t know exactly what powers it will provide the user, but we’ll be sure to update this space when we find out!
+We don’t know where it will pop up in the MCU (there’s only one movie left before Infinity War—Black Panther), and we don’t know exactly what powers it will provide the user, but we’ll be sure to update this space when we find out!